doczjs/docz/MIGRATION_GUIDE.md

 ## Remove hash router support

-In the newest version of docz, because of some performance and bundle issues, we are now using `@reach/router` instead of `react-router`.
-As `@reach/router` doesn't have an official support for hash routing yet, and as there are lots of good free services to host static sites besides Github pages ([Surge](https://surge.sh/), for instance, is free and has full support for browser history navigation) we decided to deprecate the hash router support.
+In the newest version of Docz, because of some performance and bundle issues, we are now using `@reach/router` instead of `react-router`.
+As `@reach/router` doesn't have official support for hash routing yet, and as there are lots of good free services to host static sites besides Github pages ([Surge](https://surge.sh/), for instance, is free and has full support for browser history navigation) we have decided to deprecate hash router support.

 ## Creating and using Docz themes